CharlesIrvineKC/opera/README.md

 http://localhost
 ```

-You should see a very rudimentary welcome screen.
-Register and login.
+You should see a very rudimentary welcome screen where you can register and login.
 Use any email address and password you would like.
 Email addresses aren't verified.

-After you register and login, you can navigate to either of two views - the **processes view** or the **tasks view**.
+After you register and login, you can navigate to either of three views - the **processes view**, the **tasks view** or the **users** view.
 We'll talk about the process view first.

 ## The Processes View